Llanelly Railway: After 1879

 The Llanelly Railway station at Brynamman had always been cramped and inconvenient; in 1886 the GWR opened a new station to the west of the main road.
 It continued in use until passenger services were withdrawn in 1958.

-Having been leased by the GWR, the Llanelly Railway and Dock Company was fully absorbed by that company on 1 July 1889.
+Having been leased by the GWR, the Llanelly Railway and Dock Company was fully absorbed by that company on 1 July 1889 by the Great Western Railway and Llanelly Railway and Dock Companies Amalgamation Act 1889 (52 & 53 Vict. c. xxxiii).
 Correspondingly the Central Wales and Carmarthen Junction Railway was vested in the LNWR by the London and North-western Railway Act 1891 (54 & 55 Vict. c. cxxxvii) of 21 July 1891.

 The line between Swansea and Pontardulais was doubled by the LNWR by 1894 The very basic Swansea passenger station erected by the LR&DC was modernised and improved by the LNWR in 1882.

 The 20th century

 The St Davids colliery, which had been the original purpose of the first Llanelly Railroad and Dock Company, was no longer the principal location for coal extraction in the area, and the incline operation was inconvenient.
 In 1903 the line was diverted from Dafen to new collieries at Penprys and Acorn Pits, and the St Davids incline was closed.

 The first line to collieries at Gwaun-cae-Gurwen similarly involved difficult incline operation, and the GWR obtained an the Great Western Railway Act 1904 (4 Edw.
 7. c. cxcvii) authorising a new line avoiding the inclined plane.
 It opened on 4 November 1907; it had a 1-in-40 ruling gradient.
 Two halts were opened on the new line, and railmotors operated a passenger service from 1 January 1908 to 1 May 1926.
 There were eight trips a day.
 The passenger service was suspended during the General Strike of 1926 and never resumed.
 The earlier line was shortened back in 1933, becoming known as the Cawdor branch, and was later used chiefly for wagon storage.

 For many years the Great Western Railway had suffered from congestion in the Swansea area; a particular difficulty was the severe gradients at Cockett which required heavy trains to be banked and resulted in lengthy line occupation times.
 In the early years of the twentieth century consideration was given to relieving the issue, and the decision was taken to construct what became the Swansea District Line.
 This long new line left the main line near Briton Ferry and looped round to the north of Swansea, joining the Llanelly line near Bynea.